Rational First Integrals and Relative Killing Tensors: Rational integrals and relative Killing tensors

 Note that if a polynomial in momenta function is an integral, so are all its homogeneous components.
-For more general rational integrals, where either numerator or denominator of such expression does not vanish at $p=0$, one of the functions $F$ or $F^{-1}$ is analytic near zero section in $TM$ and hence gives rise to Killing tensors by Whitteker's theorem \cite{Wh}, perhaps was already known to Darboux \cite{D}.
-This does not extend to a rational expression involving homogeneous numerator and denominator, as in \eqref{ratint}.
+For more general rational inhomogeneous integrals, where either numerator or denominator of such expression does not vanish at $p=0$, one of the functions $F$ or $F^{-1}$ is analytic near the zero section in $TM$ and hence gives rise to Killing tensors by Whitteker's theorem \cite{Wh}, which was perhaps already known to Darboux \cite{D}.
+The following motivates consideration of rational homogeneous functions as in \eqref{ratint}.